Professor; Gamble-Skogmo Chair in Child Welfare and Youth Policy

 I am broadly interested in cultural variation in socialization practices and their impact on children’s psychosocial development.
 My recent research has focused on child welfare-involved families including those from rural, drug-involved U.S. families, and children with maltreatment histories who are in care in Japan.

 I received my BA in Psychology from Reed College, where I was first exposed to social science research.
-I went on to study developmental psychology at the University of Chicago where I received my PhD, and then completed a 2 -year NICHD post doc in developmental psychology at the University of Illinois, Urbana Champaign.
-My education in Social Work began with my attraction to the breathe of interdisciplinary research and social scientific research strategies employed by social work scholars to address problems of social justice.
+I went on to study developmental psychology at the University of Chicago, where I received my PhD, and then completed a two-year NICHD post doc in developmental psychology at the University of Illinois, Urbana Champaign.
+My education in Social Work began with my attraction to the breadth of interdisciplinary research and social scientific research strategies employed by social work scholars to address problems of social justice.
 I have spent the last 16 years at the University of Illinois Urbana Champaign School of Social Work where I conducted mixed-method research with an emphasis on qualitative appropaches.
 My research includes investigations into how to improve parent-visitations with their young children who are in foster care; designing and evaluating a mental health and substance-misuse prevention intervention for children from rural families involved with methamphetamine and the public child welfare system; and describing child welfare systems, socialization practices, and children's experiences in Japan and Scotland.
 I joined the faculty at the University of Minnesota School of Social Work in Fall 2011 to assume the Gamble-Skogmo Chair in Child Welfare and Youth Policy.

 Haight, W. and Miller, P. (1993).
 Pretending at home: Development in Sociocultural Context.
 Albany: State University of New York Press.
 (Translated into Japanese).